- What are UTM tags?

 - advertising account;

-- an advertising campaign;
+- advertising campaign;

-Top 5 mistakes of internet marketers
+Top 5 mistakes made by internet marketers

 - Different variable names in different campaigns.
-For example, if you add a UTM tag in one campaign where the source is designated as “fb” and in another as “facebook” – it will be extremely difficult to analyze the overall statistics.
+For example, if you add a UTM tag in one campaign where the source is designated as “fb” and in another as “facebook,” it will be extremely difficult to analyze the overall statistics.